ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/secdir-review.md

 The attempt with DNS Administrator was to be the manages the data in a DNS Zone.
 We can go with "zone operator" but now I feel we do need to express that.

-### RR implementation list
+### DONE RR implementation list

     In §5 we list two things that the RR used to implement DCV includes.
 In the HTML rendering, this is rendered as "1) stuff 2) more stuff" with no line break or conjunction.
 Probably a line break would help, and I might also go with "with both:" to clarify that it is an "and" statement rather than an "or" one.

+I believe my re-wording of this and making them a list solves this.

 ### DONE Github code